learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 In an earlier lesson, we learned about _repetition statements_ &mdash;
 statements that allow us to break out of the default sequence and repeat a section of code multiple times.
-We also learned about two of JavaScript's repetition constructs: the _while_ loop and the _do while_ loop.
+We also learned about two of JavaScript's repetition constructs: the _while_ loop and the _do...while_ loop.
 In this lesson we will learn about a third: the _for_ loop.

 Let's say we have a bunch of gifts to wrap.
 They all happen to be the same size